Joe Biden presidential victory means two First Dogs, Major and Champ, bounding into the White House

 Some Twitter users let their own pets welcome Major and Champ to their new roles.

-"I would like to congratulate Champ and Major," wrote one user, writing for a dog.
+"I would like to congratulate Champ and Major," wrote one user, writing for a dog of course.
 "Would be willing to be on taste testing cabinet.
 Just call."

 Said another, sharing a dog photo, "Tyson can rest easy now knowing that dogs are back in the White House."